Sagz9000/TheVooDooBox/README.md

 # TheVooDooBox

 > **"From Logging to Streaming"**
 "The Voodoo who-do, what you don't dare-to people." > Malware analysis is inherently a risk no one should have to take alone.
 TheVooDooBox acts as your automated orchestrator, handling the "don't dare-to" tasks by isolating the execution and interaction layers within a hardened Proxmox environment.
-By automating the detonation and behavioral capture, it strips the "voodoo" from malicious code—leaving only the actionable intelligence behind.
+By automating the detonation and behavioral capture, it strips the "voodoo" from malicious code...leaving only the actionable intelligence behind.

 It provides a real-time window into the malware's execution, allowing analysts to:
 *   **Watch** the infection execute live via a high-performance VNC/Spice stream.